adrian-bardossy/interview-ansible-terraform-assignment/README.md

 - Generates self-signed SSL certificate
 - Restarts nginx service to apply the self-signed SSL certificate

-### Dynamic invenotry.ini
+### Dynamic inventory.ini
 - pre-configured inventory.ini contains 3 IP addresses
-- pipeline job Generate and replace inventory.ini in the downloaded ansible folder on the ansible instance will replace them in place and store them on ansible instance
+- pipeline job Generate and replace inventory.ini in the downloaded ansible folder on the ansible instance will replace them in place and store them on ansible instance, IP addresses are just an example how it is filled
-- [nginx]
     10.0.1.35
     10.0.1.199
     10.0.1.207